convergence-rfq/convergence-program-library/.autodoc/docs/markdown/psyoptions-american-instrument/js/generated/index.md

    The `use strict` statement enables strict mode in JavaScript, which enforces stricter syntax rules and prevents certain actions that could lead to errors.

 3. What is the purpose of the `__createBinding` and `__exportStar` functions defined at the beginning of the code?
-   These functions are used to create bindings between modules and export them as a single module. `__createBinding` is used to create a binding between a module and an object, while `__exportStar` is used to export all non-default exports from a module.
+   These functions are used to create bindings between modules and export them as a single module. `__createBinding` is used to create a binding for a specific key in a module, while `__exportStar` is used to export all non-default exports from a module.